 Your hearing instrument has a built-in function, enabling in many cases an improved use of the telephone and better hearing in churches or halls where an induction loop system is installed.
-In order to activate this function, the telecoil programme has to be selected.
-In this programme you will hear the tele-loop transmitted sounds through the telecoil and the environmental sounds through the hearing aid microphone.
-If you wish, your hearing care professional can change the settings in such a way that you will hear no sounds from the microphone, meaning that most environmental sounds will be lost.
+In order to activate this function, the telecoil program has to be selected (often available in program 2).
+In this program you will hear no sounds from the microphone, therefore most environmental sounds will be lost.
+If you wish, your hearing care professional can change the setting in such a way that you hear the microphone and the telecoil simultaneously.